kswope/params_guard/README.md

 If the bad guy passes in an thing id that doesnt belong to account, instead of seeing private information, he'll get a rails error screen.

+Warning:  might work with nested params, like params[:thing, Thing][:id], but you'll need a smarter callback